Why do we have a "first dance" at weddings?

 They also make a fantastic photo opportunity (I always work with the photographer when using this effect so that they’re aware of when it’s going to be fired).

-Of course, you don’t HAVE to do a first dance at all!
+Of course, you don’t HAVE to do the first dance at all!
 It’s entirely up to you and I certainly won’t force the issue if it’s not something you want to do….it’s YOUR wedding after all.